crovax124/crovax124/README.md

 <h3 align="left">I have a passion for learning everyday and sharing my knowledge with others in a way that's as public as possible.
 So follow along here and on <a href="https://twitter.com/vaxcro" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="vaxcro" height="30" width="40" /></a>.</h3>
 <br />

-- Currently working as a Fulltime Flutter dev in Car Industry
+- Currently working as a Fulltime Flutter dev in green energy sector

-- 🌱 I’m currently learning in my spare time **Ruby and Jekyll**
+- 🌱 I’m currently learning in my spare time **Rust and C#**

-- 📫 How to reach me **eric.isensee11@gmail.com**
+- 📫 How to reach me **eric.isensee@icloud.com**

 <br />
 <br />